appsignal/appsignal-ruby/README.md

 to set up [custom instrumentation][custom-instrumentation] to add keep track of anything.

-For more detailed information and examples please visit our [Supported frameworks][supported-frameworks] page.
+For more detailed information and examples please visit our [integrations] page.

 ### Front-end monitoring (Beta)